swiftlang/swift-evolution/proposals/nnnn-rigidarray-uniquearray.md

 and deallocate, so we can easily copy it.
 However, in Rust especially there are many places where API is only available when the allocator is clonable which makes writing the most generic API possible a little more difficult.
-While the folks on the standard library are happy to deal with these challenges, we can’t guarantee that the community at a whole will.
+While the folks on the Standard Library are happy to deal with these challenges, we can’t guarantee that the community at a whole will.
 It’s very possible folks extending `UniqueArray` (or other potential future collections) won’t deal with it and just provide the API where `Alloc = SystemAllocator` which like I mentioned